James Leigh Joynes (clergyman): Career

 Joynes was ordained as a deacon in 1848 by the Bishop of Lincoln, John Kaye, and as a priest in 1854 by the Bishop of Oxford, Samuel Wilberforce.

-Joynes taught at Eton College from 1849 to 1887, becoming Lower Master in 1878.
-Among his pupils were A. C. Swinburne, Sidney Herbert, Lord Kinnaird, and the Duke of Argyll.
-His pupils used the nicknames "Jimmy" or "old Jimmy" to affectionately refer to him.
-He was notorious for his use of flogging and birching to discipline students.
+Joynes taught at Eton College from 1849 to 1887 and became Lower Master in 1878.
+His pupils included A. C. Swinburne, Sidney Herbert, Lord Kinnaird, and the Duke of Argyll.
+Pupils referred to him as "Jimmy" or "old Jimmy".
+Peter Tupper described him as "notorious" for his use of flogging and birching to discipline students.

 On his retirement in 1887, a caricature of Joynes brandishing a birch, by Leslie Ward, was published in Vanity Fair.

 Personal life and death

 Joynes married Elisabeth Johanna, daughter of Christopher Hermann Unger of Neuwied, Germany, on 22 April 1851, at St Peter's, Pimlico.
 He was the father of James Leigh Joynes Jr. and the father-in-law of Henry Stephens Salt.

 Joynes died at Tunbridge Wells, Kent, on 29 June 1908.
-The funeral took place on 1 July, with his remains interred in the New Cemetery.
+The funeral took place on 1 July, with his remains interred in the Kent and Sussex Crematorium and Cemetery.
 The Rev. D. J. Stather Hunt officiated at the graveside.
-Many wreaths were placed on the coffin, including one from Lord Kinnaird.
+Wreaths included one from Lord Kinnaird.